 President & CEO: Samuel F. Straface, Ph.D.

 Dr. Straface joined Medrobotics in March, 2009 after serving as an Executive-in-Residence at The Pittsburgh Life Sciences Greenhouse, an incubator in Pittsburgh Pennsylvania, where he led a portfolio of life science companies with business formation, development and financing.
 Previously, he was the founding President and Chief Executive Officer of Triton BioSystems, Inc. (now Aduro BioTech, Inc.), a targeted nanobiotechnology company developing low side-effect highly selective therapies for advanced cancers such as head and neck, breast and prostate cancers.
 Dr. Straface has over 30 years of experience in global sales, marketing, business development, venture financing and general management at several companies, including Boston Scientific Corporation, and Johnson & Johnson.
 He began his career as a Scientific Officer, researching the neurophysiology of the retina and methods for early diagnosis of neuronal disease.
 He holds a Ph.D. in neurophysiology from the University of Western Australia.

 Chief Financial Officer and Treasurer: Mark A. Peters, CPA

-Mark Peters has 26 years of financial leadership, operations management, and strategic planning experience in private and public companies, including successful IPO experience.
-Mr. Peters began his career with PricewaterhouseCoopers then IBM before focusing on emerging medical technology companies.
-His experience includes Chief Financial Officer/Vice President roles for Seikagaku America, a global manufacturer of endotoxin detection re-agents; IST, a venture backed spinal implant company; and Health Language, a private equity backed healthcare IT company.
-Mr. Peters also led operations as General Manager for Aura Medsystems, a tissue closure company founded on technology from Harvard Medical School/Mass.
-General Hospital.
-Mr. Peters is a licensed CPA, earned a BBA in Accounting from The University of Texas and an MBA in Finance from The University of Notre Dame, where he currently serves on the Board of Directors for the graduate business school.
-He previously served on the Board of Directors for MassMEDIC (Massachusetts Medical Device Industry Council).
+Mark Peters has over 25 years of finance leadership, operations management, business analytics and strategic planning experience in private and public companies, including successful IPO experience.
+Mr. Peters began his career with PricewaterhouseCoopers and IBM before focusing on high growth medtech companies.
+His medtech experience includes Chief Financial Officer and Vice President roles for Health Language, a private equity financed healthcare IT company acquired by Wolters Kluwer; IST, a venture funded spinal implant company acquired by Integra LifeSciences; Aura Medsystems, a venture funded tissue closure company founded on technology licensed from Harvard Medical School / Mass.
+General Hospital; and Seikagaku Corporation, a publicly traded biopharma manufacturer of endotoxin detection re-agents.
+Mr. Peters earned a BBA in Accounting from The University of Texas and an MBA in Finance from The University of Notre Dame, where he serves as a Director on the Mendoza College of Business Graduate Alumni Board.
+He previously served on the Board of Directors for MassMEDIC (Massachusetts Medical Device Industry Council) and is a licensed CPA.

 Vice President, New Business Development: